FourTimes/sophosXG/README.md

 	Packets that don't match a firewall rule are dropped and logged Packets are tested against firewall rules in order and the first match is used

+Which of the following best describes the Bridge to AP LAN security mode for wireless networks?

+	Wireless traffic goes from the AP directly onto the LAN

+You are concerned about incoming attacks from the outside.
+#ipc

+Users complain that when working long hours, they often lose access to Internet resources that they need to do their work.

+	Schedule applied

+You need to DNAT for HTTPS and SSH from a WAN IP address on the XG Firewall to a server in the DMZ zone.
+SSH is running on a non-standard port on the server in the DMZ, so you will configure the DNAT rule to listen on 2222 to match the port on the server in the DMZ.

+	1